newslynx/ifttt/README.md

 # ifttt (If That Then This)
-`ifttt` is a simple package for connecting [IFTTT](http://ifttt.com) channels with your service via and email inbox.
+`ifttt` is a simple package for connecting [IFTTT](http://ifttt.com) channels with your service via email.

 ## what?

-[IFTTT](http://ifttt.com) provides an interface to an amazing number of services, but since they lack their own API and have a closed submission process, it's difficult to integrate it into your applications.
+[IFTTT](http://ifttt.com) provides an interface to an amazing number of services, but since they lack their own API and have a closed submission process, it's difficult to integrate it into your own applications.

-By creating a set of transformations for routing IFTTT channels to email, we can pass structured data to custom email-listener functions – `ifthat` which can be routed to an arbitrary `thenthis` function that a user defines.
+By creating a set of transformations for routing IFTTT channels to email, we can pass structured data to custom email-listener functions – `ifthat` which can be routed to an arbitrary `thenthis` callback function.

 ## installation